metaswarm

 Close + Learn Extracts learnings back into the knowledge base

 The Design Review Gate is the part that surprised me.
-Five agents review the plan simultaneously, each from a different perspective.
-All five have to approve before implementation starts.
+Six agents review the plan simultaneously, each from a different perspective — including a UX Reviewer that verifies user flows and integration work units.
+All six have to approve before implementation starts.
 If they do not agree after three rounds, the system escalates to a human.
 This catches real problems.
 Not theoretical ones.

 It Gets Smarter Over Time